isomerpages/moe-methodistgirlssch/_about-us/Our Heritage.md

 ### To MGS

-Words & Music by Eleanor Wong, Class of 1978
+Words &amp; Music by Eleanor Wong, Class of 1978

-<iframe width="560" height="315" src="https://www.youtube.com/embed/3D_sSvatwQc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/3D_sSvatwQc" height="315" width="560"></iframe>

 Mama would chide at breakfast time as I pocketed my money for the day.<br>
 You be a good girl now you hear, and always remember that you are to say,<br>